PolymerLabs/indie-catalog/README.md

   }
 }
 ```

+There's different setups you might be interested in:

 ### Using an element from git
 If you want to access the code from a git repo, use the `git` field: